manyducksco/borf/packages/client/src/main/state/state.md

       current.profession = value;
     },
   },
+  validate: (value) => {
+    // Runs after value is set.
+If it returns a string, that string is used a message for an error that is then thrown. if (value.profession === "Llama Jockey") {
+      return "Llama Jockeys aren't welcome 'round these parts...";
+    }
+  },
 });

 form.setName("Dan Brüks");
 form.setProfession("Biologist");

+form.setProfession("Llama Jockey"); // Throws an error on validate
 ```

 The form defined above provides no way to change the age, but gives controlled ways to set the values we want to expose.
 Methods use [immer](https://immerjs.github.io/immer/) under the hood, so it's safe to mutate the `current` value because it will result in a new state without actually touching the existing one.